First French War of Religion (1562–1563): Royal reduction of Rouen and the death of Navarre

-Having rejoined the royal army Navarre and the duc de Guise took joint command for the reduction of Rouen.
+Having rejoined the royal army, Navarre and the duc de Guise took joint command for the reduction of Rouen.
 Their army at this time totalled around 30,000 men in strength with 45 artillery pieces and 3,000 pioneers among its number.
-Rouen's defence was led by the comte de Montgommery.
+Rouen's defence was led by the comte de Montgomery.
 The Protestant commander had at his disposal a garrison of around 4,000 men.
 His force was undisciplined and had previously brutalised sympathetic elements of the population of Dieppe.
-Therefore, requests had gone out to Coligny for his replacement with Martel.
+Therefore, requests had gone out to Coligny for his replacement with Charles de Bacqueville.
 The Protestant hold of the city was a particular threat as it was to be reinforced by a force of English soldiers dispatched by Elizabeth.
-Elizabeth's support to the city would be weak however, and by the time the first 200 soldiers arrived on 4 October, the city had already been invested.
-She did not at first put much priority on support of the Protestants in the city, more focused on the prospect of receipt of Calais, however it became apparent as October continued that if the royalist forces were successful at Rouen, then the English hold of Le Havre could be jeopardised.
+Elizabeth's support to the city would be weak, however, and by the time the first 200 soldiers arrived on 4 October, the city had already been invested.
+She did not at first put much priority on support of the Protestants in the city, more focused on the prospect of receipt of Calais; however, it became apparent as October continued that if the royalist forces were successful at Rouen, then the English hold of Le Havre could be jeopardised.
 Therefore, six ships were dispatched up the Seine, of which five made it into the city, providing around 600 men.

-The combined leaders of the royal army succeeded first in seizing the fortress of Sainte-Catherine which offered great command over Rouen on 6 October.
+The combined leaders of the royal army succeeded first in seizing the fortress of Sainte-Catherine, which offered great command over Rouen on 6 October.
 Catherine joined the leaders in the fort after it fell so that she might observe the progress of the siege herself.
 This caused Guise and Montmorency to warn her of the dangers, which she dismissed.
-With forte Sainte-Catherine secured, Catherine again pushed for a negotiated settlement with Rouen, little desiring to see one of the kingdoms richest cities subject to a sack.
-Many merchants and bourgeois in the city were willing to compromise, but the comte de Montgommery and the more radical elements of Rouen's defence (Protestant refugees who had fled from elsewhere in Normandy and in Maine) refused the offers.
+With Fort Sainte-Catherine secured, Catherine again pushed for a negotiated settlement with Rouen, little desiring to see one of the kingdom's richest cities subject to a sack.
+Many merchants and bourgeois in the city were willing to compromise, but the comte de Montgomery and the more radical elements of Rouen's defence (Protestant refugees who had fled from elsewhere in Normandy and in Maine) refused the offers.
 Sainte-Catherine was turned into an artillery battery which could bombard the ramparts where the attack was to be made.
-Both commanders (Guise and Navarre) were in the habit of walking through the frontline trenches in the manner of the common soldier, and it was on one of these visits on 16 October, than Navarre was pierced by an arquebus shot from the city.
-The wound was not initially considered to be fatal, but doctors, including the famed surgeon Ambroise Paré were unable to remove the bullet.
+Both commanders (Guise and Navarre) were in the habit of walking through the frontline trenches in the manner of the common soldier, and it was on one of these visits on 16 October that Navarre was pierced by an arquebus shot from the city.
+The wound was not initially considered to be fatal, but doctors, including the famed surgeon Ambroise Paré, were unable to remove the bullet.
 Guise was also wounded during the course of the siege.